Jdubz/blinkyvideo/README.md

 ## video-feedback
 tyoescript react
 aka: the video app
-used to render the vamera feed onto a canvas with some effects.
+used to render the camera feed onto a canvas with some effects.

 ## server
 typescript express routing-controllers